opensimworld/active-npcs/README.md

 The system is based on a number of conventions commonly used in open worlds.
 It also uses heavily opensim-specific features such as osListenRegex and osMessageAttachment which allow it to run fast with very little lag and minimal resource consumption.

 Overview of setup:
 - Drop the controller script in a controller object.
-Edit the script and  change the "availableNames" list to contain the names that you want your NPCs to have.
+- Create a notecard named "npc_names".
+Enter the first names of your NPCs, one name per line.
 Important: Use only single-word (no spaces) names.
-The last name of your NPC will be "NPC".
+The last name of your NPC will always be "NPC".
 - Create a notecard named "waypoints" which defines the waypoints of your region (optional but you 'll miss half the fun without it).
 Drop the notecard in the controller object.
--- Each line in the notecard is of the form "x,y,z,name-of-waypoint"
+-- Each line in the notecard is of the form "x,y,z,name-of-waypoint,optional-notecard-name".
+The optional-notecard-name is the (optional) name of a notecard that will automatically be executed whenever an NPC reaches this waypoint
 - Create a notecard named "links" that defines which waypoints are connected to each other -- Each line in this notecard is of the form p1,p2, where p1 and p2 are the line numbers of the waypoints in the "waypoints" notecard.
 Drop this notecard in the controller object.